 Seeds Canada has sprouted!
 Four seed sector organizations all voted in favour of amalgamation to become one new, national organization.
 Seeds Canada became official on February 1, 2021.
 The seeds for a new organization were planted more than five years ago.
 Since then, members of the seed industry have been working tirelessly to ensure that the idea came to life.
-Seeds Canada will become the leading voice of the Canadian Seed Sector, helping its members succeed and grow in Canada and around the world.
+Seeds Canada will become the leading voice of the Canadian Seed Sector, helping its members succeed and grow wheat seeds in Canada and around the world.
 Seeds Canada brings together seed growers, developers, distributors, processors, analysts and other stakeholders under a single organization, which will help build a more successful, modern, prosperous, and resilient seed value-chain.

 We are excited to announce that Ellen Sparry, General Manager of C&M Seeds has become the first president of Seeds Canada.
 Ellen joined C&M Seeds in 1994 as genetics manager for the company’s research and development program.
 A graduate of the Ontario Ag College, University of Guelph, she has 30 years experience in the ag industry.

 “Becoming the first president of a new organization is extremely exciting” says Sparry.
 “The goal of building a stronger seed industry strongly aligns with the vision of C&M Seeds” she continues.
 C&M Seeds had been involved in the Canadian Seed Trade Association for over 20 years before the new organization was formed and “with our strong vision of improving the profitability of Eastern Canadian Farmers, having a modern seed industry to suit our needs and those of our customers is an absolute requirement” she continued.